serotracker/iit-backend/README.md

 Using a terminal application, clone the repository using `git clone https://github.com/serotracker/iit-backend.git`.

+### WSL Recommendations

-If using Windows Subsystem for Linux (WSL) it is recommended that you clone `iit-backend` into your home directory *within* WSL.
+If using Windows Subsystem for Linux (WSL) it is recommended that you clone `iit-backend` into your homminore directory *within* WSL.
 This will improve performance and Visual Sutdio Code compatibility.
 If you do this, you can still access your files using the Windows File Explorer.
 The following are the paths to your home directory in Windows and WSL.
 Here, Ubuntu is used for WSL:

 - Windows: \\wsl.localhost\Ubuntu\home\<YOUR_USERNAME>
 - WSL: /home/<YOUR_USERNAME>

 Note that you can use `~/` as a shorthand for `/home/<YOUR_USERNAME>` e.g. `cd ~/` is equivalent to `cd /home/<YOUR_USERNAME>`.

+Make sure to check out [this guide](https://code.visualstudio.com/docs/remote/troubleshooting#_resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files) to avoid Git reporting a large number of modified files that have no actual differences.
+In short, by running `git config --global core.autocrlf input` in a WSL terminal, you can avoid a known issue where Visual Studio Code's version control tools show an excessive number of modified lines.
+Alternatively, you can simply use the [Github Desktop app](https://desktop.github.com/) instead of the built source control tools built into Visual Studio Code.

 ## Environment Configuration